Lisa K. Layman

 “In policy efforts with legislators, regulators, or their staffs, you need to not only understand what matters to your client, but you also need to understand what matters to the people you’re speaking with.
 It’s by addressing their concerns and explaining how your client’s goals and their goals align that you get the process moving in the right direction.”

-Decades of health care policy experience on Capitol Hill, working for legislators and health care constituencies alike, has given Lisa Layman a 360-degree perspective on how health policy is made and the strategies best suited to advance legislative and regulatory objectives.
-Lisa’s comprehensive knowledge of health care issues, passion for policy, and candor have made her a trusted and credible resource for lawmakers, staff, and regulators of both parties and an effective advocate for her clients’ interests.
+Lisa Layman brings decades of health care policy experience on Capitol Hill, having worked for legislators and alongside health care constituencies to advance legislative and regulatory objectives across the health policy landscape.
+Her deep substantive knowledge, strategic judgment, and candor have made her a trusted resource for lawmakers, staff, and regulators of both parties and an effective advocate for her clients.

-Prior to going into private government relations practice, Lisa served as a U.S. Senate Legislative Staff member for 11 years.
-She was a senior policy advisor to U.S. Senator Debbie Stabenow and earlier in her Senate career advised Senators Bob Graham, Richard Bryan, and John Chafee on health care matters.
-During that time, she drafted, analyzed, and negotiated legislation related to Medicare, Medicaid and private health insurance, prescription drugs, health information technology, and public health matters.
-Before her time in the Senate, Lisa also worked on health care issues for the Congressional Budget Office, preparing baseline and legislative cost estimates.
+Before entering private government relations practice, Lisa served for 11 years as legislative staff in the U.S. Senate.
+She was a senior policy advisor to U.S. Senator Debbie Stabenow and previously advised Senators Bob Graham, Richard Bryan, and John Chafee on health care matters.
+In these roles, she drafted, analyzed, and negotiated legislation related to Medicare, Medicaid, and private health insurance, prescription drugs, health information technology, and public health.
+Earlier in her career, Lisa worked at the Congressional Budget Office, where she prepared baseline projections and legislative cost estimates for health care proposals.

-Following her tenure with the U.S. Senate, Lisa served as vice president for Government Affairs at the Generic Pharmaceutical Association (now known as the Association for Accessible Medicines).
-In that role, she worked closely with generic pharmaceutical executives to develop and execute public policy and lobbying strategies
+After leaving the Senate, Lisa served as Vice President for Government Affairs at the Generic Pharmaceutical Association (now the Association for Accessible Medicines), where she worked closely with senior executives to develop and execute comprehensive public policy and lobbying strategies.